StrangeBeeCorp/docs/docs/thehive/administration/perform-initial-setup-as-admin.md

 This topic provides step-by-step instructions for performing the initial login and setup as an administrator in TheHive.

-Use this procedure before granting access to other users.
+Use this procedure at first start, before granting access to other users.

 ## Step 1: Log in with the default credentials